 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-This course aims to provide students with the knowledge and skills to design active travel and public transport networks in built up areas.
-The course has a focus on ensuring those networks are designed to be inclusive, providing a range of sustainable transport options to all those needing or choosing to travel within built up areas.
+This course aims to provide students with the knowledge and skills to assess and plan transport networks in built up areas in reflection of the latest agendas.
+The course has a focus on ensuring those networks are designed to be inclusive, sustainable and proactive (rather than reactive) to all those needing or choosing to travel within built up areas.